braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/your_reports/funnel_reports.md

 tool: Reports
 ---

-# Funnel Reports for Campaigns and Canvases
+# Funnel reports for campaigns and canvases

 > Funnel Reporting offers a visual report that allows you to analyze the journeys your customers take after receiving a campaign or Canvas.
 If your campaign or Canvas uses a control group or multiple variants, you will be able to understand how the different variants have impacted the conversion funnel at a more granular level and optimize based on this data. ![Funnel Report 2][2]{: style="float:right;max-width:15%;margin-bottom:15px; border: 0"}

 ![Funnel Report 1][1]{: style="max-width:80%;"}

-## Funnel Report Setup
+## Funnel report setup

 ![Funnel Report 5][5]{: style="float:right;max-width:30%;border:0;margin-left:15px;"}